harshi-cse/cse15l-lab-reports/index.md

   This is a horizontal rule:
   ---

-  `This is an inline code with backticks` with backticks
+  `This is an inline code with backticks`

 ```
 # This is a code block